LensPlaysGames/Corth/Syntax.md

   - Reserved words that the compiler will give special meaning (i.e. `if`, `for`, etc).
   - Proposed Keywords:
     - Operator replacements (give the option to use either a `+` or "plus", etc).
-- Add compiler flag/option
+	- Conditional branching (if-else-endif)

+## Added Features:
-- Update the PrintUsage() to accurately depict the different flags and options as well as the difference between them.
+- [DONE] Update the PrintUsage() to accurately depict the different flags and options as well as the difference between them.
   - A flag is a command line argument that has inherent meaning itself, and does not require an additional argument (i.e. `-v` or -sim)).
   - An option is a command line argument that requires an input following it (i.e. `-a nasm` or `-l ld`).
+  - DONE: 16:13 on 2021-26-12